anarchitech/muforth-anarchitech/README.md

 ---

+# PSA

+Since there's been an increase in interest/inquiries over the last several months, we feel obligated to issue the following Public Service Announcement for those of you with more curiousity than good sense.

+UNLESS you REALLY have a need for what muforth offers, OR you truly enjoy the poignancy of a cherished pain, or what's more likely you're just a garden variety hobbyist (absolutely cool, btw, stay curious) who thinks they have found The Next Cool Thing, we highly recommend focusing on learning C and the assembler for your target(s) of choice, and for an IDE use Keil's μVision.
+There is a plethora of documentation, libraries and online tutorials/courses to get you bootstrapped into embedded programming starting from that base of fine materials.

+Yes, Keil μVision.
+The others are largely crap, and Keil has been doing a much better job than any of them in terms of making their community version more accessible and less restrictive.
+OOTB, it "just works."
+It's used professionally as well, so just in case you're getting a wild hair and thinking you'd like to get into this for a Real Job In The Real World, you might as well train on an IDE used by The Real World.

+Please, for the love of all that at least tries to be sane, think carefully about this and how you invest your time:  If you were a client who hired an embedded systems programmer, would you want to spend your limited funds on a cowboy using a custom tool that was in a constant state of flux with no community and extremely limited or non-existent support, or would you want someone who develped code using an industry standard language/dev environment with extensive community and professional support?
+Would you want to be "that person" who made a critical business decision that relied on "key personnel," aka "a single point of failure," or would you rather avoid the ensuing hot mess of a drama when it all goes sideways?

+muforth is a very cool project, but at the end of the day, the reality is that it is used by very, very few people, most of whom (ahem) have zero bandwidth for providing assistance.

+Yes, some of us are using it professionally, but everyone involved in those exciting escapades know exactly what they're doing and have extremely good reasons for using it.
+This is not, has not been, and most likely never will be a "user friendly" project.
+"But wtf are you putting it on github?"
+We're fiendish trolls.
+Suck it up cupcake.

+Don't use muforth.

+---

 ### UPDATE 04 Jan 2024

 This came up recently on the [original repo](https://github.com/nimblemachines/muforth.git) so we might as well make this clear here: